Debugging Remote Workflows

 • Port-forwards the debug server from inside the pod to your local machine

-• Keeps the session open until you press Ctrl+C
+• Keeps the session open until you exit the debugger or press Ctrl+C

 Debugging Session